Coverwatch

 Amazon requires $1 million per-incident coverage once you hit $10,000 in monthly sales.
 Walmart requires $1 million per-incident and $2 million annual aggregate at $100,000 in gross merchandise value.
 Those minimums narrow your carrier options fast.
 For many sellers, marketplace requirements drive more of the ecommerce insurance premium increase than the broader market does.

-Both platforms require your carrier to name the marketplace as an additional insured on the policy, meaning the marketplace can file claims under your coverage if a customer sues them over your product.
+Both platforms require your carrier to name the marketplace as an additional insured on the policy.
+That means the marketplace can file claims under your coverage if a customer sues them over your product.
 Some carriers won't issue it, and others charge extra.

 A seller doing $80K/month on Amazon and $30K/month on Walmart needs both platforms endorsed on one policy.
 That means two additional insured endorsements, a minimum $1M per-incident limit, and a carrier rated A.M.
 Best A- or higher (a financial strength rating) to satisfy Amazon.
 Not all carriers meet all three conditions, which is why marketplace sellers often end up with fewer carrier options than their premium alone would suggest.